 Requests to amend, or otherwise change, the “Specific Aims and Benchmark Accomplishments” shall be made by Official Correspondence initiated by the Principal Investigator and submitted to the BrightFocus Scientific Affairs Department for approval, which shall not be unreasonably withheld.

-If a Principal Investigator is determined by BrightFocus to have achieved inadequate progress on the Supported Project that Principal Investigator shall be given a reasonable period of time to remedy the progress.
+If a Principal Investigator is determined by BrightFocus to have achieved inadequate progress on the Supported Project, than Principal Investigator shall be given a reasonable period of time to remedy the progress.
 The length of this period of time shall be determined in good faith based on the circumstances of the individual Supported Project and Principal Investigator and is not explicitly defined by this contract.
 If BrightFocus determines that the project cannot be satisfactorily completed during the duration of the award, BrightFocus, at its discretion, may terminate the award as provided in section Discontinuation of Grant Funding.

 BrightFocus holds the right to decline to review future funding proposals made by any Principal Investigator who fails to submit the Final Scientific Progress Report required of a prior BrightFocus Grant award until such reports are submitted to BrightFocus.